 Nagano Station

-Nagano City’s most popular attraction is Zenkoji Temple, known for its gigantic Sanmon and Niomon gates.
-Nagano is better known though as a jumping off point for the Japan Alps, and the popular ski resorts of Hakuba, Shiga Kogen and Nozawa Onsen (also known for its hot springs).
-Other nearby attractions include the town of Obuse, the former home of famed ukiyo-e painter Katsushika Hokusai, and the snow monkeys of the hot spring town Yudanaka.
+Nagano City’s most popular attraction is Zenkoji Temple, known for its large Sanmon and Niomon gates.
+Nagano is also a jumping-off point for the Japanese Alps and the popular ski resorts of Hakuba, Shiga Kogen and Nozawa Onsen, which is also known for its hot springs.